 One of the main criticisms of Stephen Hague’s sound was that his wash of digital synths and smoothed over percussion lacked edge.
 But as Hague would argue, pop music “carries certain traditions of structure and expectation”.
 Thus his work made considerations to the placement of instruments and voices, while giving any new technology an organic touch that still sounded positively futuristic.

 Hague later got his foot in the door occasionally during the Britpop era with productions for DUBSTAR, BLUR, JAMES and even MANIC STREET PREACHERS.
 But it is electronic pop that Hague is best known for and his best work has certainly pointed to an affinity with synthetic textures.
+So quite why REM asked him to produce a demo, only for them to then complain that the results were too synth heavy, remains a mystery.

 When ELECTRICITYCLUB.CO.UK first acquired a car, a mix tape conceived around Hague’s various productions was the first cassette created for its incumbent entertainment system.
 In effect, this was a various artists compilation but with a wonderfully cohesive sonic core.

-So what eighteen songs would go on an imaginary compilation today as an introduction to the work of this under rated, but very gifted producer?
+So what 18 songs would go on an imaginary compilation today as an introduction to the work of this under rated, but very gifted producer?
 Listed in chronological order with a restriction of one song per artist moniker, here are our choices…

 MALCOLM McLAREN Madam Butterfly (1984)

 Based on Puccini’s iconic work, ‘Madam Butterfly’ became Stephen Hague’s production showcase with DX slap bass and a reverberating drum machine sitting next to haunting synth motifs and a highly emotive aria.
-With the late McLaren in the role of Colonel Pinkerton, the beautifully soulful vocal of Deborah Cole as Cho-Cho San and operatic stylings from Betty-Ann White provided a refreshing sound that was in its way, quietly subversive as one of the most beautiful records from the early digital era.
+With the late McLaren in the role of Colonel Pinkerton, the beautifully soulful vocal of Deborah Cole as Cho-Cho San and operatic stylings from Betty-Ann White provided a refreshing sound that was one of the most beautiful records from the early digital era.

 Available on the album ‘Fans’ via Charisma Records

 Inspired by the steadfast groove of Grace Jones’ ‘Slave To The Rhythm’, ‘(Forever) Live & Die’ had been written alone by Paul Humphreys about missing his then wife Maureen who was away working on a ballet.
-A hit in both the UK and US, while the song pointed more towards the Trans-Atlantic aspirations of OMD following the success of ‘If You Leave’ in America, it still possessed elements of their Kling Klang inspired roots with KRAFTWERK’s melodic sensibilities and Vako Orchestron derived choirs looming in the mix.
+While the song pointed more towards the Trans-Atlantic aspirations of OMD following the success of ‘If You Leave’ in America, it still possessed elements of their Kling Klang inspired roots with KRAFTWERK-influenced derived choirs looming in the mix.

 PET SHOP BOYS & DUSTY SPRINGFIELD What Have I Done To Deserve This?
 (1987)

-Originally slated for ‘Please’, ‘What Have I Done To Deserve This?’ sounded like three songs morphed into one, but that was because it actually was.
+‘What Have I Done To Deserve This?’ sounded like three songs morphed into one, but that was because it actually was.
 Chris Lowe and Neil Tennant did their respective pop art sections while Allie Willis who co-wrote ‘Boogie Wonderland’ came up with the rather blissful chorus.
 The song went into another sphere once Dusty Springfield was brought out of semi-retirement to add her voice and ad-libs.
 The smoothness of Hague’s production provided the perfect backing.

 ‘True Faith’ was a superb indicator of how Hague could transform a band without necessarily hindering their ethos.
-During recording, Hague insisted that Bernard Sumner laid down his lead vocal early on in the session so that the instrumentation could be built around his voice.
+Hague insisted that Bernard Sumner laid down his lead vocal early on in the recording so that the instrumentation could be built around his voice.
 The result was that there was a more subtle dynamic space in the finished track with the occasionally messy wall of sound effect that had been a characteristic of NEW ORDER’s self-produced recordings reduced.

 If a young Rod Stewart had joined PET SHOP BOYS, what would the end result have sounded like?
 It might probably have been like CLIMIE FISHER.
 The late Rob Fisher had Stateside success in NAKED EYES while Simon Climie had proved his worth with his No1 song ‘I Knew You Were Waiting’ for Aretha Franklin and George Michael.
 ‘Love Changes (Everything)’ continued that latter tradition, but with slightly more synthesized backing.